ericpopivker/Command-Line-Encoder/README.md

 Command Line Encoder
 ====================

-#### Encode and decode text arguments for use on command line.

-Using this library or just the Utils class you can safely encode text arguments to command line.
+Using this library or just the Utils.cs class you can safely encode text arguments to command line.

 You can download the library from here: